supernovus/nano.php/README.md

 # Nano.php v5

-## Notice for v6
+## Notice of Upcoming Deprecation

-I am working on the plans for v6 of this library set, to be renamed Lum.php and split into a set of Composer libraries.
-See the TODO.md for details.
+This library set is being deprecated as I work on it's replacement, a set of Composer libraries in the new Lum namespace.

+When it is complete, I will set the `nano6` branch to be the default, which is simply a list of the new libraries that replace this.

 ## Notice for v5